bethtelford/helo-redo/README.md

 9) Make sure to run `nodemon` again and make sure your database is connecting.
 10) Copy the connection string from your .env file into SQLTabs and create the users table and the posts table.
 11) It's helpful to insert some dummy data into your database at this point to help you test as you go along.

-## Competencies
-Congratulations!
-If you finished all the setup, you've already completed some demo competencies!

-"Student can use git to create, manage, and synchronize commits locally and remotely (Local and remote repository in-sync, .gitignore)" </br>
-"Student can apply ES6 constructs in React for better code (import, export, destructuring)" </br>
-"Student can use class based components in react and it's features (render, JSX, nested components)" </br>
-"Student can create Node servers using the Express package (Server running)" </br>
-"Student can create tables in a database" </br>
-"Student can connect to their database in their NodeJS servers using Massive" </br>

 # Part 1